Tussolution/code-review-gpt/packages/code-review-gpt/README.md

+# Batdorj's Note for updating 🤖

+The main prompt file is placed inside the `src` folder.
+The `src` folder is the main folder for the source code of the application.
+The `src` folder contains the main prompt file, `prompt.ts`, which is used to generate the prompt for the model.
+The `src` folder also contains the main application file, `index.ts`, which is used to run the application.

+If you want to make changes to the prompt, you can do so by editing the `prompt.ts` file.
+If you want to make changes to the application logic, you can do so by editing the `index.ts` file.

+After any changes, please follow the steps below to update the application:
+1. Run the tests to make sure the changes do not break the application.
+2. Update the version number in the `package.json` file.
+3. Update the `CHANGELOG.md` file with the changes made.
+4. Commit the changes to the repository.
+5. Release the new update to NPM repository.
+6. Update the workflows inside the github repository to use the new version of the application.

 # Code Review GPT 🤖

 Code Review GPT is a NodeJS package that uses LLMs to provide feedback on code.
 It is designed to be used in a CI environment to provide feedback on pull requests.